Support Home Launching Your Study Design

 If you have set up manipulations within your task, you will need to configure these at the experiment level before participants start your experiment.

-Screenshot of task node settings in New Experiment Builder showing Manipulation dropdown
+Screenshot of task node settings in New Experiment Builder showing Manipulation free text field

 Once you have set Manipulations for more than one task node, you will be able to see which manipulation has been set for each task, as shown below.